Passer Rating Calculator

 Everything you need to know about passer rating and how to calculate it.

-How is the NFL passer rating calculated?
+How is passer rating calculated?

 What is the difference between Passer Rating and QBR?